Winter Driving Preparedness

 - Keep your car's windows, mirrors and lights clear of snow and ice.

-- Be aware of sleet and freezing rain.
+- Be aware of sleet, freezing rain, and potentially icy areas.

-- Brake early, brake slowly, brake correctly, and never slam on the brakes.
+- Brake early and slowly.
+Avoid slamming on the brakes.

 - Keep a safe distance of at least five seconds behind other vehicles and trucks that are plowing the road.